-- No. If you use a 5 Star Center in-network participating provider, you do not have to file claims.
+- No. If you use a 5 Star Center, Blue Priority or in-network participating provider, you do not have to file claims.
 The provider will do it for you. - Yes.
 If you do not use a participating provider, you have to file the claims yourself.